 The current REU program funding is pending.
 The 2012-2014 REU program was funded through an REU-Site grant of the National Science Foundation, DBI 11-56594 (PIs Drs.
 Petra Sierwald and Kenneth Angielczyk).
 The 2009- 2011 REU program was funded through an REU-Site grant of the National Science Foundation DBI: 08-49958 (PIs Drs.
 Petra Sierwald and Peter Makovicky).

 - Projects posted on website: January 5, 2015

 - Awardee accept / decline deadline: PENDING

-- Phylogenetic workshop series (weekly) and introductory lectures: PENDING (evening class, participation mandatory)
+- Phylogenetic workshop series (weekly) and introductory lectures: Wednesday from 4-6pm, June 10 to July 22, 2015 (evening class, participation mandatory)

 Please refer to the tutorial at the bottom of the page to help you through the online application system.
 If you have a problem that is not addressed in the tutorial, please email Stephanie Ware.
 You will need an e-mail account to register for the on-line application.
 After you register, an authentication e-mail will be sent to your e-mail acoount.
 If you do not receive this authentication message, check the SPAM filter of your e-mail account.

 Potential 2015 REU Projects

 Pending NSF program funding, 8 projects will be funded through the Field Museum's NSF-REU program.
 The projects will be selected based on the number and the qualifications of applicants for each of the projects.